-Discounts / Promotional codes can be used for a variety of incentives, such as early bird, VIP / staff incentives, complimentary, special promotions to a group, and cash type payments.
+Discounts / Promotional codes can be used for a variety of incentives, such as early bird, VIP / staff incentives, complimentary tickets, special promotions to a group, and cash type payments.

 Promotional codes can be used for a wide variety of uses such as: